 This is a technique for the disciplined, but it means you're going against what the lenders are asking you to do.
 Explain what you're doing to the lenders where you'll continue to pay the minimum.
 If they realise you're in a situation with multiple debts, they may cut or waive interest for a while (though if they do this, it's likely they will stop you using your card in the meantime to prevent you building up further debt).

 Whatever they say, don't be pushed into trying to pay more to all of them.

 Here's how to start your avalanche:

 - List all your debts.
-Take stock of your current situation and note down all your existing debts, including an overdraft if you have one (rates on these are going to 40% on a lot of accounts from March).
+Take stock of your current situation and note down all your existing debts, including an overdraft if you have one (rates on these are often around 40%).

 - Ask your provider(s) to cut the rate.
 Sometimes simply calling and asking your card provider for an interest-rate reduction can work.
 If it doesn't work, you're no worse off.
 If you get a rate cut, adjust your list.

 - Repay the most expensive debts first.
 Now your list is in order, this is the most crucial part...

 Start repaying, focusing as much cash as possible on the most expensive debt first (bearing in mind this may be your overdraft).

 This means you should just pay the minimum on all other less expensive debts, and pay off the most expensive with any spare cash.
 If you've had multiple persistent debt letters, this may mean some of your cards are suspended as you're not paying the extra they've asked for (though hopefully lenders will want to work with you), but this method does mean you're taking positive steps to pay off your debt.

 Once the most expensive debt is fully repaid, shift focus to the next highest rate and continue this until you're debt-free.